Kenshiki Labs

 The Security and Compliance Team

-deploying AI where the output may face external inspection, legal discovery, or regulatory review — and where the proof must stand on its own.
+deploying AI where the output may face external inspection, legal discovery, or regulatory review — and where the attestation record must stand on its own.

 The Inspector